mongodb/terraform-provider-mongodbatlas/website/docs/r/online_archive.html.markdown

 * `expire_after_days` - Number of days used in the date criteria for nominating documents for deletion.
 Value must be between 7 and 9215.

 ### Data Process Region
-* `cloud_provider` - Human-readable label that identifies the Cloud service provider where you wish to store your archived data.
+* `cloud_provider` - Human-readable label that identifies the Cloud service provider where you wish to store your archived data. `AZURE` may be selected only if Azure is the Cloud service provider for the cluster and no AWS online archive has been created for the cluster.
 * `region` - Human-readable label that identifies the geographic location of the region where you wish to store your archived data.
 For allowed values, see [MongoDB Atlas API documentation](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/#tag/Online-Archive/operation/createOnlineArchive)

 ### Schedule